wownero-project/wownerujo/README.md

 ## Preparing for upcoming Wownero v0.5

 Some of the included remote nodes have been upgraded to Wownero v0.5, which are incompatible to the current released version of Wownerujo.
-Consider upgrading to the [beta channnel], if you have your seed backed up and are using the Google Play store.
+Consider upgrading to the [beta channel], if you have your seed backed up and are using the Google Play store.
 Or you might consider running your own node, since you will need one eventually.

 ## QUICKSTART
 - Download the APK for the most current release [here](https://f-droid.org/packages/com.wownero.wownerujo/) and install it